 What happens if my pet’s nails get too long?

-If a pet's nails are allowed to grow, they can split, break or bleed, causing soreness or infection in your pet’s feet and toes.
-Long nails can get caught and tear, or grow so long that they can curl backwards into a spiral shape and pierce the paw pad, leading to infection and debilitating pain.
+Uncut nails may curl so far that they corkscrew all the way round and pierce the paw pad, leading to infection and debilitating pain.
 Nails should be inspected and/or trimmed on at least a monthly basis.
-If not, the quick tends to grow out with the nail, making it nearly impossible to cut properly without pain.
+If not, the quick can grow out with the nail, making it nearly impossible to cut properly.

 It is very important not to cut the quick of a nail as this is rich in nerve endings and very painful for the pet.
-If you do accidentally cut into the quick, pressing the nail into a bar of soap, dabbing in cornflour or using beeswax will effectively stop the bleeding.
+If you do accidentally cut into the quick, pressing the nail into a bar of soap will effectively stop the bleeding.

 For pets with long quicks or those with black nails which hide the quick, using a nail file can be a safer way to remove the sharp tips